By Michelle Reese

 There's always something new to see at the zoo!
 While many exhibits are closed at local zoos to limit gatherings of people, you can still have a fun day checking out the animals.

-Suggested Spots: The always-popular Philadelphia Zoo is temporarily closed with hopes to reopen this spring, however, Elmwood Park Zoo in Norristown is open limited hours Wednesday through Sunday.
-(Tip: Ask your local library about free passes!)
+Suggested Spots: The always-popular Philadelphia Zoo and Elmwood Park Zoo in Norristown (Tip: Ask your local library about free passes!)

 Learn at a Museums/Educational Destination

 We're probably all guilty of some extra screen time these days, so we could all use some intellectual stimulation.
-Luckily, many local museums and other similar indoor attractions are limiting capacity and making other changes to make things safe for families to visit.
+Luckily, many local museums and other similar indoor attractions are open for families to visit.

-Suggested Spots: Michener Art Museum (reopening February 5), Mercer Museum and Fonthill Castle (Happening List Finalists) are all located in Doylestown, so you could even make a day out of museum hopping and then get dinner at a local spot.
-The Academy of Natural Sciences (reopened January 8 with their new Permian Monsters exhibit), The Franklin Institute, and Adventure Aquarium are always family favorites.
-And Wonderspaces Philadelphia, an interactive family-friendly arts venue originally opened in January 2020 and after several mandated shutdowns will reopen on January 29th, 2021!
+Suggested Spots: Michener Art Museum, Mercer Museum, and Fonthill Castle are all located in Doylestown, so you could even make a day out of museum hopping and then get dinner at a local spot.
+The Academy of Natural Sciences, The Franklin Institute, and Adventure Aquarium are always family favorites.
+And Wonderspaces Philadelphia, an interactive family-friendly arts venue.
 For younger kids, take the drive out to Easton for the Crayola Experience.

 Get Active, Play or Create at a Local Spot